 Melissa is a third-generation Montanan, and was born and raised in Whitefish.
 Melissa has always had a passion for horses.
 She started showing horses at age three.
 She still enjoys showing with her daughter and participating in many other horse-related activities around the valley.
 Melissa attended the University of Montana and graduated with an associate’s degree in Medical Office Management.
 This background combined with a love of working with people makes Lasalle Equine a perfect fit.
 In her spare time she enjoys spending time with her family, especially her husband Jason and daughter Kiley.
 Kiley has inherited her mom’s love for animals.
 They also enjoy spending as much time outdoors as possible.

-Crystal is a Montana native and moved here to the Flathead in 2000.
-Her years of office experience and a lifetime love of horses and experience made her a welcomed addition to our staff, when she joined us in December of 2014.
-Crystal purchased her first Appaloosa horse at the age of 16, and continues her love of horses with a small Quarter Horse herd.
+Crystal is a Montana native and moved to the Flathead Valley in 2000.
+Her years of office experience, horse experience, and passion for horses made her a welcomed addition to our staff when she joined us in December of 2014.
+Crystal purchased her first Appaloosa horse at the age of 16, and continues that passion for horses with a small Quarter Horse herd.

-Hannah grew up in Bigfork since a young age, and has always been involved with horses.
-From just riding for fun to barrel racing, she gained a lot of experience.
+Hannah grew up in Bigfork and has been involved with horses her entire life.
+From just riding for fun to barrel racing, she has gained a lot of experience.

 Hannah has been with LaSalle Equine Clinic since early 2017, working both in the office and now as a technician with the doctors.
-She loves working with such a great group people and having the opportunity to help animals, horses in particular being her passion.
+She loves working with such a great group of people and having the opportunity to help animals, horses in particular since they are her passion.

-Hannah enjoys hiking with her fiancé, Troy, and painting in watercolor.
+Hannah enjoys hiking with her husband, Troy, and painting in watercolor.

 Kat and her husband moved to the valley because they both enjoy being in the mountains.

-In her free time, Kat likes to go trail riding in the mountains, hiking, canoeing, snowmobiling, and floating the rivers.
+In her free time, Kat likes to go trail riding, hiking, canoeing, snowmobiling and floating the rivers.